wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 ### ErrorValue

-Represents unsuccessful request count(4xx and 5xx response code) for a single timestamp.
-Timestamp is calculated according to the provided granularity value.
+Represents the unsuccessful request count (i.e., 4xx and 5xx response codes) for a single timestamp.
+The timestamp is calculated based on the granularity value provided.

 <table>
 <thead>